By Dr. TRACY MOUNTFORD on Bunion Treatment

 The procedure uses small surgical dental burrs to correct the deformity and modify the bones of the foot.
 These are inserted through very small 2-3mm incisions and are guided using a special radiological device allowing the surgeon to see the bones and burs without needing to make larger incisions.
 The important innovation of the technique is that fixative devices such as screws and wires are not used.
 This allows the fractures to heal according to requirements of the patients foot.

 Post procedure, the foot will be bandaged and taped using a personalised bandaging which allows the physiological healing process to spontaneously restructure the foot and avoid any additional stress caused by arbitrary immobilisation.
-You will be required to wear this for up to 20 days before returning to clinic to have it reduced.
+You will be required to wear this for up to 30 days before returning to clinic to have it reduced.

 Each procedure is customised to the patients.
-The bones is fractured, re-aligned and bandaged in such a way that creates the perfect results for the patients anatomy and better comfort and joint articulation.
+The bones is fractured, re-aligned and bandaged in such a way that creates the perfect results for the patient’s anatomy and better comfort and joint articulation.
 The absence of screws means that the joint is not fixed in one place, it can move freely.

 The patient can also go back to walking immediately post-surgery without the need for crutches.